The Timeline window is used to visualize and select threads and time intervals interesting for analysis.

 Blocking Garbage Collection

 Time intervals where the blocking garbage collection (GC) takes place.
 To perform a blocking GC, CLR suspends all managed threads.
-For more thorough GC analysis, you can use the Garbage Collection event.
+For more information about the GC analysis, refer to the Garbage Collection event.

 Time intervals where the user interface is not responding.
 More specifically, these are time intervals where window messages are not pumped for more than 200 ms or processing of a particular message takes more than 200 ms.